 • Marchex Call Analytics.
 Marchex Call Analytics is an analytics platform for enterprises that depend on inbound phone calls to drive sales, appointments and reservations.
-Marketers use this platform to understand which marketing channels, advertisements, search keywords, or other digital marketing advertising formats are driving calls to their business, allowing them to optimize their advertising expenditures across media channels.
+Businesses use this platform to understand which marketing channels, advertisements, search keywords, or other digital marketing advertising formats are driving calls to their business, allowing them to optimize their advertising expenditures across media channels.
 Marchex Call Analytics also includes technology that extracts data and insights about what is happening during a call and measures the outcome of the calls and return on investment.
 The platform also includes technology that can block robocalls, telemarketers and spam calls to help save businesses time and expense.
 Marchex Call Analytics data can integrate directly into third-party marketer workflows such as Salesforce, Eloqua, Adobe, Google, Kenshoo, Marin Software, Facebook and Instagram, in addition to other marketing dashboards and tools.
-Customers pay us a fee for each call/text or call/text related data element they receive from calls or texts, including call-based ads we distribute through our sources of call distribution or for each phone number tracked based on pre-negotiated rates.
+Customers pay us a fee for each call/text or call/text related data element they receive from calls or texts, or for each phone number tracked based on pre-negotiated rates.